FAQ - Frequently Asked Questions

 Should I receive a discount because my mother/father or spouse is employed at Penn State?

 Yes, eligible spouses and dependent children up to the age of 26 are eligible to receive a tuition discount of 75% of the Pennsylvania in-state tuition cost, as outlined in Policy HR37.
-Penn State Human Resources now offers a fully automated tuition discount process for eligible spouses and dependent children beginning with the fall 2021 semester.
-The only action required is to ensure that your dependents’ Social Security Number is entered into Workday AND that the dependent has entered their Social Security Number at accounts.psu.edu.
+Penn State Human Resources offers a fully automated tuition discount process for eligible spouses and dependent children.
+Dependent verification will need to be completed with the Employee Benefits office.
+In addition, please ensure that your dependents' Social Security Number is entered into Workday AND that the dependent has entered their Social Security Number at accounts.psu.edu.
 For additional information visit: https://hr.psu.edu/benefits/educational-privileges

-Once all the information is processed by the Employee Benefits office, the staff discount will appear on your student account.
+Once all the information is processed by the Employee Benefits office, the tuition discount will appear on your student account.
 The 75% deduction will only be applied to the tuition.
-The staff discount cannot be applied to room and board charges, and Student Fee (Student Initiated Fee).

 Why am I being charged the Student Fee if I am a World Campus student?